There are three types of images involved with translations.

 Compared with graphie images, they are not ka-perseus-graphie images so they do not contain “ka-perseus-graphie” in the URLs.
 To translate the strings within these images, you can watch this video or follow these steps:

-1) Download our font, Proxima Nova, and install it on your computer
+1) Download our font, Lato, and install it on your computer

 2) Right click and save the image you want to translate to your computer